This is an old revision of the document!

 When attempting to sync many files to or from the Zotero servers — for example, when syncing a library on a computer for the first time — it's not uncommon to get intermittent file sync errors.
 A file sync can involve thousands of network requests, and network glitches or server load can result in a small percentage of those failing.
 While Zotero retries many such failures automatically, Zotero may occasionally stop trying to sync a file and ask for user input.

-The one exception is if you're getting a file sync error at the very beginning of every sync attempt and don't see additional progress being made each time when you hover over the sync icon.
+The one exception is if you're getting a file sync error at the very beginning of every sync attempt and don't see additional progress being made each time when you hover over the blue progress bar.
 In that case, security software or a proxy server on your network may be interfering with Zotero.
 If you're running security software, try temporarily disabling it.
 Check your system proxy settings to make sure they're either disabled (if you're not using a proxy) or correct (if you are).
 Then restart Zotero and try again.